 Why Tudor Style House Plans Fizzled Out After 1940s?

 Generally, Tudor style house plans were structured in the sense that the inside part complemented the outer part.
 The asymmetrical structure of the front façade enables the interior design in the sense that it provided great flexibility to the interior planning structure.
 The interior parts are usually strongly designed with dark wood from the ceiling beams to the complex wall paneling.
-With this interior design, Tudor style houses can feel just like an English wealthy man within when they view the exterior parts.

 However, in the early 1920s, Tudor style house was developed with brick and stone through the invention of the masonry veneer method.
 This made it much cheaper to build meanwhile the elaborations of this kind of house still remain costly for average house owner to benefit form.
 This is the reason why Tudor style house plan fizzled out after the WWII, as the country started focusing on fresh and cheaper house constructions. which could be established faster than expected.
 When the colonial revival era was on top gear between 1910 and 1940, Tudor style house plans was about one-quarter of the suburban houses.
 Despite that the unique design is still a charming choice to some estate buyers, yet it is not a popular style when compared to the freshly built houses.

 At the peak of the Tudor Style house popularity, many among the big Tudor houses were constructed in the North eastern and North western side.
 Most of them have been restored and can be found in the ancient districts together with the other grand home style of their time including Victorian and Queen Anne.